rsdoiel/antenna/planet.md

 ---

-## Service to be held at Dublin Castle following garda death
+## Service held at Dublin Castle following garda death

 date: 2025-05-11, from: RTÉ News

-Garda Commissioner Drew Harris is to attend a service at Dublin Castle this evening for serving and retired colleagues of Garda Kevin Flatley.
+Senior Garda officers and colleagues of Garda Kevin Flatley, serving and retired, attended a prayer service at Dublin Castle this evening to remember and reflect on the life of another garda who lost his life in the line of duty.

 <br>